 Potential liver and kidney recipients are evaluated by the transplant team and listed when approved by the appropriate selection committee.
 Patients are admitted on the transplant surgery service for their procedure and are subsequently discharged to the outpatient clinic.
-Once surgical issues are resolved, liver transplant recipients are followed by the transplant hepatologist and the transplant nephrologists follow kidney recipients.
-Patients are readmitted on the transplant surgery service for all transplant related problems.
+Once surgical issues are resolved, liver transplant recipients are followed by the transplant hepatologists and kidney transplant recipients by the transplant nephrologists.
+Patients are readmitted to the transplant surgery service for all transplant surgery related problems.

 The fellow is expected to share in the performance of liver and kidney allograft biopsies with the hepatology and nephrology fellows.
 All inpatient biopsies will be assigned to the surgical transplant fellow, depending on his availability.

-Operative: The fellow will be expected to perform at least half of all cadaver and living donor organ procurements during his training period.
-Preferably, he would alternate cadaver donor calls with the senior surgical resident on the service in order to be available for all organ implants.
+Operative: The fellow will be expected to be present at all cadaver and living donor organ procurements during his training period.
+The fellow will attend deceased donor calls.
 It is expected that the fellow will perform well over 55 multiorgan/liver procurements and 30 laparoscopic donor nephrectomies as a primary surgeon during his training period.

-The fellow is expected to be involved with all liver transplant procedures, depending on his availability.
-Operative strategy and technique will be emphasized and it is expected that the fellow will be the primary surgeon on most primary liver transplants by the 2nd or 3rd month after the start of the fellowship.
+A fellow is expected to be involved with all liver transplant procedures, depending on his availability.
+Operative strategy and technique will be emphasized, and it is expected that the fellow will gain more responsibility with experience for most primary liver transplants.
 The fellow will perform acute re-transplants for PNF and HAT.
 Re-transplants for chronic disease states will be performed by the fellow during his second year, earlier if technically capable by the judgment of the Program Director.
 It is expected that the fellow will perform well over 60 liver transplants as a primary surgeon during his training period.

-The fellow would be expected to perform kidney transplants with the senior staff surgeon from the outset.
-Once comfortable with the procedure, he would first assist senior surgical residents, with senior staff presence, at performing kidney transplants.
+The fellow would be expected to perform kidney transplants with the senior staff surgeon.
 The transplant fellow will perform the majority of living donor kidney procedures, with senior staff assistance.
 It is expected that the fellow will perform well over 60 kidney transplants as a primary surgeon during his training period.